djipidi/graphene_django_crud/README.md

 #### WhereInputType

-Input type composed of the scalar filter of each readable fields of the model.
+Input type composed of [the scalar filters](#scalar-filters) of each readable fields of the model.
 The logical operators "OR", "AND", "NO" are also included. the returned arg can be used in queryset with function [where_input_to_Q](#where_input_to_qwhere_input-dict---q)

 #### OrderByInputType